Best routers for multiple devices in 2023 – our top picks

 As mentioned, this is a WiFi 6E router, which means it has that additional 6GHz band, so you can connect compatible devices and get faster speeds.
 The tri-band router gives up to 10.8 Gbps speeds, which should be more than sufficient to stream 4K or 8K videos, play games, and for other usage.

-As far as coverage goes, the router covers about 3,500 sq. ft. of area, so as long as you’re within this range, you should be able to get a stable WiFi connection.
+As far as coverage goes, the router covers about 3,500 sq. ft. of area, which translates to a house with around five bedrooms.
+So, as long as you’re within this range, you should be able to get a stable WiFi connection.

 Now, coming to multiple connections, the router promises to keep about 60 devices connected, which means you should be able to keep all your smart devices running.
 Plus, the router offers features like MU-MIMO and OFDMA, which should help you get stable connections on multiple devices.
 And with beamforming, you should be able to get strong signals based on your location.